 Before too much longer our main contact arrived and suddenly it turned out there was a problem.
 Not an insurmountable one, but we were in the wrong school!
 Now that sounds like a fairly major blunder, but it turned out St David’s is both a secondary and a primary school sharing the same building.
 Nevertheless we needed to be setting up in the room further down the corridor.
 Luckily we hadn’t finished setting up and with a bit of help we got everything relocated and were soon ready to record in the correct hall, still ahead of the time required.

 This is the main advantage of arriving at 07.30am.
 It’s often longer than we need to set up, but it does mean if there is any sort of problem, or it’s quite a walk from the car park there is usually time to deal with most things without impinging on the time available to record.

 By 9am everything was on track and the first group of children arrived to record.
 As with a lot of our primary school recording sessions this was a song per class, with a few larger groups towards the end of the day.

-One sartorial matters were dealt with and approved, the recording session progressed well.
+The recording session progressed well.
 We continued after lunch through to the end of the day and recorded around 12 songs in total some of which included some soloists.